-1.1 INTRODUCTION
+1.1 Introduction

-The 2012 Annual Engineering Consultant's Report (Report) has been prepared in compliance with the requirements of the City of Dover, Delaware Resolution Authorizing and Securing Electric Revenue Bonds, adopted December 23, 1985 (Resolution).
-Burns & McDonnell has been retained as Engineering Consultant by the City of Dover, Delaware (City) to complete an inspection of the Electric System and prepare a report on findings.
+The 2014 Engineering Consultant's Report on the Operation and Maintenance of the Electric System (Report) has been prepared in compliance with the requirements of the City of Dover, Delaware Resolution Authorizing and Securing Electric Revenue Bonds, adopted December 23, 1985 (Resolution).
+Burns & McDonnell was retained as the Engineering Consultant by the City of Dover, Delaware (City) to complete an inspection of the Electric System and prepare a report on findings.
 The Resolution requires that the Engineering Consultant complete the following: